luizmalpele/stats_learning_project/data/README.md

-# Data Description: IMDB popular movies data
+# Data Description: College Data

 We used the `tuition_cost` and `salary_potential` datasets available at https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-10/readme.md